Handbook of Network Analysis [KONECT -- the Koblenz Network Collection]: Glossary of Mathematical Symbols

 \section{Glossary of Mathematical Symbols}

 The following symbols are used in mathematical expessions throughout KONECT.
 Due to the large number of different measures used in graph theory and network analysis, many common symbols for measures overlap.
-For many measures, there is more than one commonly-used notation; the following tables shows a reasonable balance between using established notation when it exists, and having distinct symbols for different measures. \\
+For many measures, there is more than one commonly-used notation; the notation chosen in KONECT represents a reasonable balance between using established notation when it exists, and having distinct symbols for different measures.

+In KONECT and literature written by its authors, matrices are written as bold uppercase letters, and vectors as bold lowercase letters.
+Individual numbers and sets are written in non-bold symbols. \\